aimclub/FEDOT/docs/source/introduction/tutorial/setup_environments.rst

         |Step 2.1|

-   -  After you have created a virtual environment, you should install the libraries necessary for the FEDOT framework to work.
+   -  After you have created the virtual environment, you should install the libraries necessary for the FEDOT framework to work.
       If you open any file associated with project, IDE will notify you to install or ignore project root requirements: